miyata09x0084/cms_blog/README.md

-# Minimal Design Blog Site＼😌／
+# Minimal Design Blog Site ＼😌／
 This project is a minimal design blog site created using React JS, Next.js, Tailwind CSS, GraphQL, and GraphCMS.

 ## Tech Stack